Xcaciv/Xcaciv.Cupcake/docs/Xcaciv.Command.Packages.prd.md

   - Provide commands to add, remove, list, and set the default source; changes must be immediately reflected in the config file.
   - Support precedence: default source first, then additional sources in declared order; environment overrides take precedence over file settings.
   - Never store credentials in the config file; use environment variables or OS-secure stores (e.g., Windows Credential Manager).
+  - **External Dependencies Policy** (Priority: High): Provide a configuration setting (`AllowExternalDependencies`) to control whether external NuGet packages (transitive dependencies) are allowed when installing command packages.
+Default to `false` (strict mode) to ensure command packages are self-contained or only depend on framework libraries.
+When enabled, document the security implications and require explicit user acknowledgment during installation.

 - **Security and Validation** (Priority: Critical)
   - Validate all input parameters (package names, search terms, URLs)